Tina404/mean-wifinder/README.md

     - decoupling - keep rendering functions away from the API request logic
     - apply a simple pattern to the API logic in each controller
     - use data validation in three places in the architecture and when and why to use each

+6. Create an Angular App with TypeScript

+    - Observables and Promises are great ways of handling asynchronous requests.
+Observables return chunks of data in a stream, whereas Promises return complete sets of data.
+Angular includes the RxJS library for working with observables, including converting them into Promises.

 ## Reference